PsyChat: A Client-Centric Dialogue System for Mental Health Support: Results

 For human evaluation, we recruit three professional counselors, each with more than two years of counseling experience.
 Therefore, we sample 100 examples, each comprising a dialogue history with three responses: the ground truth, the response generated by the baseline model (without fine-tuning), and the response generated by our trained dialogue system.
 The last two responses are selected from 10 candidates by our response selector, respectively.
 Three counselors are tasked with selecting the optimal response from three shuffled options.
 They consider which one is more suitable for the dialogue history from a holistic perspective.

 We present the results of the human evaluation in Table \ref{tab:human-evaluation}.
-The average selection times are 50, 42, and 8 for ground truth, fine-tuning, and baseline, respectively.
-Three professional counselors generally agree that the quality of responses from our trained dialogue system is comparable to that of the ground truth.
 Each annotator chooses a model response.
 The chosen model scores 1 point, and the other two models score 0 points.
 Thus, we can obtain three arrays of 300-dimensional scores and calculate the significant difference between each pair of models separately.
-The results show that only the $p$-value between the fine-tuned model and the ground truth is 0.04, while the others are 0.00 ($^{**}p=0.01$).
+The results show that the $p$-value between the fine-tuned model and the ground truth is 0.04, while the $p$-values for the other two comparisons are 0.00 (Student's t-test, $^{**}p=0.01$).

+The average selection times are 50, 42, and 8 for ground truth, fine-tuning, and baseline, respectively.
+Three professional counselors generally agree that the quality of responses generated by our trained dialogue system is comparable to that of the ground truth.
 Therefore, we conclude that the quality of responses generated by our proposed dialogue system is comparable to the ground truth, demonstrating the practicality and effectiveness of our client-centric dialogue system.